ruthgrace/mannys_sign/README.md

 1. install arduino if you don't already have it.
 I am using Arduino IDE 2.1.0
 2. Install FastLED library: in Arduino IDE, Tools > Manage Libraries > search for FastLED and select Install for "FastLED by Daniel Garcia".
 I'm installing version 3.6.0.

+## hardware

+I'm using an NodeMCU ESP-12E from HiLetGo: https://www.amazon.com/gp/product/B010O1G1ES/

+To hook it up to the Arduino IDE, I plugged the microcontroller into my windows laptop (running Windows 11), and told the Arduino IDE that the device plugged into the USB port (Com 3 in my case) was a Node MCU 1.0 (ESP-12E)